Categories

 Book Radar

-A FACT OF A BODY Adaptation and More Book Radar!
+A New Book by Douglas Adams and More Book Radar!

-In the meantime, it’s time to enjoy some exciting adaptation news, cover reveals, SO many awards, and book talk.
-Plus a picture of my little puzzle snatchers, some trivia, and more!
-Whatever you are doing or watching or reading this week, I hope you good bob and we same place again very now. – xoxo, Liberty, Your Friendly Neighborhood Velocireader™
+So I’m going to talk about happier things now: I have exciting adaptation news and book talk.
+Plus I’ve included a picture of one of my ridiculous orange monsters, some trivia, and more!
+Whatever you are doing or watching or reading this week, I hope you good bob and we same place again very now.
+I’ll see you again on Monday. – xoxo, Liberty, Your Friendly Neighborhood Velocireader™

 Trivia question time!
-Who created the character of amateur detective Father Brown?
+Who wrote Rip Van Winkle?
 (Scroll to the bottom for the answer.)

 Deals, Reals, and Squeals!

-Here are the 2020 National Jewish Book Award winners.
+Here are the the 2021 Audie Award winners.

 Book Riot Recommends